| | |

 Notes

-***Follow all of the steps in the Sourdough Past recipe but do not slice the sheets of pasta into linguini.
+***Follow all of the steps in the Sourdough Pasta recipe but do not slice the sheets of pasta into linguini.
 Keep the sheets whole and just trim the edges straight to get nice lasagna noodles.

 Did you make this recipe?